 HARRISONBURG, Va.
-(WHSV) — James Madison University apologized for a hypnotist's show that left some new students some feeling uncomfortable.
+(WHSV) — James Madison University will not pay hypnotist Jon Wayes following a show that left some new students feeling uncomfortable.

 Students who were at the event, like Dausny Cruz, said the event was supposed to be fun — but as it went on, not everybody was laughing.